 I’m a proud Melbournian, (from Australia!)
 I’m the oldest of four children and an aunty of three gorgeous boys Declan, Quinn, Tyreece and four gorgeous girls Eve, Destiny, Olivia and Elsie!
 They are my life and I believe as their Aunty it’s my job to spoil them rotten!

-I was born with severe Athetoid Cerebral Palsy which is a physical disability, but intellectually I’m like any other 40 year-old.
+I was born with severe Athetoid Cerebral Palsy which is a physical disability, but intellectually I’m like any other 40 something year-old.
 The simple description of my form of CP is that the signals from my brain to my body get muddled up, and the result is spasmodic movements and the lack of control over my body.

 Due to my disability I’m unable to verbally speak so I communicate by using my computers.
 Actually people say I talk more than some verbal people!
 When I’m out ‘n about I use a portable eyegaze system which has voice output so I do have a voice.

 Until using eyegaze systems (both on my home desktop PC and Surface Pro tablet) I used a headswitch with laptops during my high school and Tafe days.
 I had to use this form of typing for 24 years, so you can imagine how thankful I am to have my eyegaze systems and I’m so grateful to those who donated to raise funds to buy this amazing technology!

 I went to both a mainstream primary and secondary schools.
 In 1997 I completed my VCE and three years later I completed my Diploma in Arts of Professional Writing and Editing.